HOME EQUITY LINE OF CREDIT – HELOC

 Leverage the value of your home to other products.

 HELOC stands for Home Equity Line of Credit, and it’s a way of applying the value of a property to other credit products.
-Lines of credit are pretty standard products at banks these days – like credit cards, lines of credit allow you to access funds at your convenience, and make payments more flexibly than a typical loan.
+Lines of credit are pretty standard products at banks these days – like credit cards, lines of credit allow you to access funds at your convenience, and make payments with more flexibly than a typical loan.

-If you negotiate a line of credit without a house or lump sum of money in the bank to act as a sort of collateral, the rate of interest you pay will hover somewhere between that of a typical mortgage (sometimes under 5%) and that of a credit card (often upwards of 20% or 25%!).
+If you negotiate a personal line of credit without a house or lump sum of money in the bank to act as a sort of collateral, the rate of interest you pay will hover somewhere between that of a typical mortgage (sometimes under 5%) and that of a credit card (often upwards of 20% or 25%!).

 WARNING: The following paragraph contains numbers and math and stuff.
 Not a lot, mind you… We just want to give you time to prepare yourself.